cf. AgoraVII, p. 94, no. 259, pl. 8 (J. Perlzweig; first half 2nd century)

 Description

 Circular, concave discus has central filling hole with broad rim and ring, rays, small airhole at bottom, and prominent framing ring.
 Broad, flat shoulder has large ovules (11 per side) with double circles flanking nozzle.
 Long kite-shaped nozzle has rounded underside; traces of burning.
 Ring handle has two grooves.
 Upper handle slightly overlaps ovules and framing ring; lower handle is flanked by double circles and does not reach base.
 Body below suture slopes steeply down to base.
-Flat base has single circular groove around incuse signature: ΠΟΥΠΛΙΟΥ.
-Details are sharp.
+Flat base has single circular groove around incuse signature: ΠΟΥΠΛΙΟΥ̣.

-Fabric, firing, and surface description
+Fabric, firing, surface

-Preservation comment
+Preservation description

 Seven large joining fragments preserve complete lamp except small part of lower wall.
+Slight, sparse abrasion and rare flaking; mostly clean breaks and surface.